 I would recommend buying irons with a shaft type and flex that you believe best suits your swing — in general, the faster your swing speed, the stiffer your shaft should be.

 What about a used set?

-If you would rather save some money and get a used set of BiO CELL irons, eBay is once again the place that I would recommend.
-You can find some pretty amazing deals there!
+If you would rather save some money and get a used set of BiO CELL irons, try eBay or Global Golf.
+You can find some pretty awesome deals in these places.

 The Cobra BiO CELL irons don’t really have any glaring weaknesses.
 They do a great job of addressing the needs of low, mid and high handicap golfers, although those who are at the professional level may want something with more workability.
 The best thing to do is try them out for yourself and discover if they are or aren’t for you.